bluejay472/TouchSlider/README.md

 And how the diagram above looks like connected to a breadboard:
 ![alt text](https://github.com/bluejay472/TouchSlider/blob/main/Breadboard_layout.png?raw=true)

-And how you can connect the wire to the pins:
+And how you can connect the wire to the keys:
 ![alt text](https://github.com/bluejay472/TouchSlider/blob/main/Slider_connection.jpg?raw=true)